Gameday 58: *INSERT BAD FIRE PUN HERE*

 Lines:

-Gene allegedly tried to kill a guy so he’s out.
+Gene allegedly tried to kill a guy, served his one game suspension, and is back for this one.
 Desmith or Murray will start in goal and then the other will start tomorrow.

 No James Neal for the Flames, he took a high